 Charles Wright’s Middle School science teachers focus on developing students’ problem-solving, critical-thinking, and laboratory skills, as well as their scientific literacy.
 Through the study of life sciences in sixth grade, basic chemistry and physics in seventh grade, and earth science in eighth grade, teachers lay the groundwork for the Upper School’s in-depth study of biology, physics, and chemistry.

-Each sixth grader experiences a fun and engaging four-week introduction to our three world languages—Spanish, Japanese, and French—before selecting a language to study moving forward.
+Students can select from two options of World languages—Spanish or Japanese.
 Students develop the vocabulary and grammar to speak, listen, read, and write in another language, as well as learn about culture and history.
 Most will continue studying this language through the Upper School’s advanced courses.